emmaudeji/alx-system_engineering-devops/0x1A-application_server/README.md

 0x1A.
 Application server
 ========================

-### Project to set up application server on my web-servers and deploy AirBnB_clone project on the server.
+### Project to set up application server and deploy AirBnB_clone project on the server.
 -----------------

 *For this project, students are expected to look at these concepts:*